IIIF/api/source/api/image/2.0/2014-05-17-changelog.md

 **Author:** Jon Stroop

-__TODO__ IIIF Macro for Abbreviation

 This document is a companion to the [<abbr title="International Image Interoperability Framework">IIIF</abbr> Image API Specification, Version 2.0][api].
-It describes the significant changes to the API since [Version 1.1][api-11]. set of supported parameters that correspond to different levels of compliance to the IIIF Image API.
+It describes the significant changes to the API since [Version 1.1][api-11].
 The changes broken into two groups: [Breaking Changes][breaking-changes], i.e. those that are not backwards compatible; and [Other Changes][other-changes] i.e. those that are backwards compatible.
 The latter group mostly describes new features.

 In addition to the changes described above: